-Talking to local drivers just outside the centre, we found out that we could actually explore another nearby attraction if we really wanted to make the most out of our stay in the town, and it would take a mere hour to see the place.
+Talking to local drivers just outside the centre, we found out that we could explore Tabuk Marine Park instead, another Leyte attraction nearby, to make the most out of our stay in the town.
+It would take a mere hour to see the place.

 Upon inquiring about the rates and agreeing to the proposed tour, we followed a boatman to a small, virtually hidden port about five minutes away from the tourism centre.
 We handed our payment, hopped onto a smaller boat, and left to explore the park which until then, we had no idea what had in store for us.

 Our first stop was an abandoned lighthouse which overlooked the entire Tabuk Marine Park.
 Its white paint, although seemingly new, could not hide how rundown it actually was.
 Still, visitors can choose to climb all the way to the top of it.
 Other than the park, Palompon’s town centre and surrounding mountains were also visible from the structure.

 The next stop was only a few hundred metres away from the tower.
 But seconds after we had left the lighthouse, our boat broke down and we found ourselves trapped in the middle of the sea.
 An hour went by before another boatman passed by and helped fix our ride.